Wedding Invitations Inspired by Taylor Swift Eras

 Reputation (2017)

 The Reputation era is dark, glamorous, and unapologetically confident.
 It’s perfect for couples who want to make a striking statement on their wedding day.
 Choose black and gold foil invitations or deep-toned paper with metallic finishes to echo this daring vibe.
 The Lovers Save the Date exude boldness and sophistication, perfect for a modern, moody celebration that feels both powerful and romantic.
-See our other designs for this era

 Share on Pinterest